 He gives you the right direction, but you yourself are the person who has to follow the path.
 You develop your own solutions and are not given them by your executive coach.
 This is a very important part of the learning process.

-Executive coaching is often equated with leadership coaching, but the two terms describe something completely different.
+The executive coaching is gladly combined with the Executive coaching Both terms describe something completely different.
 Executive coaching is about coaching someone to be a supervisor.
-Executive coaching, on the other hand, is about coaching people who are already leaders - people like you.
+Executive coaching, on the other hand, involves coaching people who are already managers - people like you.
 You have already gained a lot of leadership experience in your position, which is why you need less support from your coach when it comes to the elementary basics.

 Why is executive coaching so important?

 You think in a leadership position you just give a few instructions and that's pretty much it?
 It's not that simple these days.
 A lot is expected of you.
 You are not only a supervisor, but also a supporter, mediator and motivator.
 You solve conflicts, help your employees advance professionally, are empathetic, communicative, and work through your own tasks along the way.

 Your role as a leader couldn't be more diverse.
 Every day, you help others grow.
 But what about you?
 You simply fall by the wayside, even though you would like to reach even higher.
 To prevent this from becoming a permanent state of affairs, you need a partner who promotes your further development, and this is exactly where the Executive Coach makes his grand entrance.

 He sees eye-to-eye with you and understands exactly what it's like to be a manager these days.
 He knows the day-to-day business and can understand the problems that come with it.
 The executive coach enables you to critically examine all the issues that concern you.